PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/FoundationsOfAI2.md

 During the DataLab 3 you will be asked to present the first part of the creative brief, therefore its is strictly advised to work on your first draft for the remainder of the day.
 Requirements for the presentation:
 - Analysis of an AI topic within the movie Minority Report;
-- The feasibility of the AI topic and the explanation of how this AI topic or a similar AI topic is being implemented within a specific business setting.
+- The feasibility of the AI topic and the explanation of how this AI topic or a similar AI topic is being implemented within a specific business setting;
+- Outline of the report.
 You will be given ONLY 7 minutes to present your first draft.

 ***